cgalmenartest/node/CONTRIBUTING.md

     ```

 * In GitHub, send a pull request to `midas:devel`.
-* If we suggest changes then
+* If we suggest changes then:
   * Make the required updates.
   * Re-run the Midas test suite to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git rebase master -i
+    git rebase devel -i
     git push -f
     ```